liapia99/Poet-Lens/README.md

 ```
 On the left side of the terminal, our command line starts with ```stemguy@raspberrypi```.
 Anything in front of the ```@``` sign should replace ```stemguy``` in the command line above.
 Normally, it is just ```pi```.

+Press Ctrl and X and then Shift Y to make the changes.
+Enter.

 - Reboot the system for this to take effect
 ```shell
 sudo reboot